 Should you wish to know more about what information we hold about you including making changes to, or requesting the deletion of information that we hold about you, you are entitled by law to make a subject access request.
 You can make this request by email, post or phone.
 We will reply within one month from the day after we receive your request, unless this day is a weekend or bank holiday, in which case it will be the next working day.

-Postal address: Ten Bear Social, Telecom House, 125-135 Preston Road, Brighton BN1 6AF, United Kingdom
+Postal address: Ten Bear Group, Telecom House, 125-135 Preston Road, Brighton BN1 6AF, United Kingdom

 Please note we may need to exclude certain information as part of your request, if we are permitted to do so for legal or other reasons.